An elevator pitch is the entrance to show new people who you really are.

 I often say:

 “I do fun stuff.
-I am a curly grounded scandinavian business avant-gardist who revolutionize the business world one company at the time by helping them getting more clear about the substance in their brand and how to create involvement”.
+I am a curly grounded Scandinavian business avant-gardist who revolutionizes the business world one company at the time by helping them getting more clear about the substance in their brand and how to create involvement”.

 An elevator pitch is like an entrance to discovery

 I make sure that people can go in and discover me and share my vision by giving them some of my “stuff” a business card.
 My sticker saying “sorry- I don’t do the mainstream” and I ask them to hook up with me online in order to get involved.
 Either in business rockers or on henrietteweber.com.